HMCS Regina (FFH 334): Service history

 Regina was laid down on 6 October 1989 by Marine Industries at Sorel, Quebec and launched on 25 October 1991.
 The ship was provisionally accepted on 2 March 1994, and following sea trials, sailed to CFB Esquimalt.
 The frigate was commissioned into the Canadian Forces there on 30 September 1994 and carries the hull classification symbol FFH 334.

 In May 1995, with sister ship Vancouver, Regina sailed to Southeast Asia for naval exercises.
 The following year in March, this time with the auxiliary ship Protecteur, the destroyer Algonquin and frigate Winnipeg, Regina returned to the Eastern Pacific for naval exercises.
 During this trip the ship visited Ho Chi Minh City, Vietnam, the first North American warship to do so since the Vietnam War.
 On the return trip, the task group participated in the RIMPAC naval exercise off the coast of Hawaii.
 In February 1997, the ship sailed to join a United States Navy carrier battle group in the Persian Gulf to enforce trade sanctions on Iraq.
 The ship returned to the Persian Gulf from June to December 1999 with the USS Constellation carrier battle group to enforce sanctions again.
 In February 2003, Regina deployed to the Indian Ocean as part of Operation Apollo in support of the War in Afghanistan.
 The ship remained in theatre until May.

 Regina sailed from Esquimalt on 3 July 2012 to the Arabian Sea and joined Combined Task Force 150 on 21 August.
 She returned home on 14 March 2013.

 In 2013, Regina visited Manila, Philippines for a goodwill visit to the Philippines.
 In 2014 Regina operated off the coast of Somalia as part of Operation Artemis.
-On 30 April 2014 the Canadian government announced that Regina would be dispatched to assist in NATO operations, concerning the crisis in the Ukraine.
+On 30 April 2014 the Canadian government announced that Regina would be dispatched to assist in NATO operations, concerning the crisis in Ukraine.
 The frigate began her FELEX refit in May 2015 and returned to service on 29 April 2016 at CFB Esquimalt.